WORKOUTS / EMS

 Are home EMS suits safe?

-The suits we rank, Visionbody, Katalyst and SQAI, are FDA cleared for consumer use.
+Visionbody and Katalyst both hold clearances you can look up: Visionbody is 510(k) K222386 and Katalyst is K171035 and K181199, which means the FDA found each device substantially equivalent to one already on the market.
+SQAI describes itself as FDA cleared but publishes no number and we found no record, so ask for it.
 EMS is not for everyone: skip it if you have a pacemaker or other implanted electronics, are pregnant, or have epilepsy, and talk to your doctor if unsure.
 Start at low intensity once a week, because overdoing early sessions causes brutal soreness.

 What is the difference between a wet and a dry EMS suit?